Skip to main content

 This brings up an important point.
 If you find a bug, what should you do?

-The “I think I found a bug” procedural checklist:
+The “I think I found a bug” procedural checklist is:

-• Do not disturb the device.
-It is evidence.
+• Do not disturb the device, as it is evidence.

-• Do not alert the eavesdropper by talking in the vicinity of the device.
+• Do not alert the eavesdropper by talking near the device.

-• Secure the area.
-It is a crime scene.
+• Secure the area, as it is a crime scene.
 (Use a non-alerting excuse.)

-• Notify only people who have a real need-to-know.
+• Notify only the people who have a real need to know.

-• Tell all persons involved to keep it confidential.
+• Tell all persons involved to keep the information confidential.

 • Contact an independent information security consultant who specializes in Technical Surveillance Countermeasures (TSCM).

-• Make you call from a safe area, using a safe phone, of course.
+• Make your call from a safe area, using a safe phone, of course.

-• make suggestions as to how to identify the eavesdropper;
+• Make suggestions on how to identify the eavesdropper;

-Our client was lucky.
+Our client was fortunate.
 The tape used to attach the voice recorder to the inside of the wastepaper can failed.
-A resounding thunk was heard as it hit the bottom of the can.
+A resounding thud was heard as the recorder hit the bottom of the can.
 That startled them, so they checked.

-Naive organizations who don’t conduct Technical Surveillance Countermeasures, sometimes called TSCM inspections, aren’t so lucky.
-When they are bugged, they don’t know it, because Spy Rule #1 is “Be covert, don’t get caught.”
+Naïve organizations that do not conduct Technical Surveillance Countermeasures (TSCM) inspections are not so lucky.
+When they are bugged, they don’t know it because Spy Rule #1 is “Be covert, don’t get caught.”

-As a best practice organizations conduct these inspections quarterly or bi-annually.
+As a best practice, organizations conduct these inspections quarterly or semi-annually.
 If you have any questions, or would like to schedule an inspection of your location, please contact us directly.

 ###